techidaily/site/source/_posts/the-essential-tutorial-convert-strings-with-base64-in-the-linux-environment.md

 ![The Linux terminal showcases how to encode a string using the base64 command with the help of here string operator](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/01/4-9.png)

- Similar to the echo command, here-strings also add a newline character at the end of the string.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Similar to the echo command, here-strings also add a newline character at the end of the string.

 ##  Encoding Files Using the base64 Command